 At Long Row, by using resources and time effectively, we modify, adapt and scaffold lessons in order that all children, including those with special educational needs, learn and make progress.

 In the EYFS, pupils have opportunities to develop physically through play, coach supported lessons and via continuous provision.
 Following "Development Matters" as a cornerstone to their learning, pupils are helped to explore and develop physically and mentally.

-In Key stages 1 and 2, pupils take part in an hour of PE lessons following National Curriculum objectives, supported by the AVSSP scheme of work.
+In Key Stages 1 and 2, pupils take part in two hours of PE lessons following National Curriculum objectives, supported by the AVSSP scheme of work.
 Pupils are encouraged to build on their Early Years experience and begin to play competitive sports whilst continuing to enjoy physical activity.
-At the end of a unit, which supports competition, children take place in intra school competition representing their house team.
+At the end of a unit, which supports competition, children take place in intra school competitions representing their house team.